handwriting.ca

 Nobody can read what I write.
 How can you analyze my handwriting?

-A Graphoanalyst doesn't need to read what you write.
+A Graphoanalyst doesn’t need to read what you write.
 It is how the strokes connect that reveals the information about your personality.
-In addition, a Graphoanalyst also evaluates the pressure, slant, size, spacing, etc. of the handwriting.
+In addition, a Graphoanalyst also evaluates the pressure, slant, size and proportions, spacing, margins, idiosyncrasies, etc. of the handwriting.

 We were taught to write a certain way in school.
 Isn't my handwriting just a reflection of that teaching?